Commonly used terms in GatherContent

 A field is where you enter your content into GatherContent.
 There are 5 different field types available to add to your template, and they're added to the structure or template of your item.
 You can add guidelines to a field to provide instructions as an author writes content, as well as a whole field dedicated to them where more general instructions are needed.

 Most of your content will be added to a text field.
 You can also collect files (such as images) via an asset field, or information such as a category for the page via either radio buttons or checkbox fields.

 Within GatherContent you'll see all of your projects.
-Each rectangle on your project dashboard is a project (in the example dashboard below, there are 2 projects) and each project is effectively a bucket of content.
+Each rectangle in the projects view is a project (in the example overview below, there are 2 projects) and each project is effectively a bucket of content.

 Templates and structure

 Items will need a structure or template applied to it before you can add content.
 A structure is a collection of fields that make up the item and is applied to one item.
 A template is a structure that can be used across multiple items and is a great way to ensure that your content is consistent across a series of pages, such as employee bios or products for your e-commerce store.
 Copies of these can be imported between projects, so you can use a template you've built in another project as a starting point.